 Contact tracing involves two steps.

-The first step is to collect information from persons who have tested positive for COVID-19 and let anyone they have been in contact with know they may have been exposed to COVID-19.
+- Collect information from persons who have tested positive for COVID-19 and let anyone they have been in contact with know they may have been exposed to COVID-19.

-The second step will be to help people who need to be in isolation figure out how to isolate themselves from others and connect them to resources to get tested.
+- Help people who need to be in isolation figure out how to isolate themselves from others and connect them to resources to get tested.

 - Symptoms and health status